ilyagru/ilyagru.github.io/content/blog/react-context-toaster/index.md

 ## Conclusion

 In my opinion, this one is pretty amazing way to implement toasts display in the app and in React.
 Feel free to play with it and maybe you could find it useful for another use case, not only for toasters.
 The repo with the code is available on my [GitHub](https://github.com/ilyagru/react-context-toaster-app).
 Happy teleporting!

+_Sidenote: I spied the initial idea from [Naor Zruk](https://medium.com/@naorzruk/portals-in-react-native-22797ba8aa1b), but then improved it a little bit and adapted for Notification system.
+Thanks Naor for inspiring me!_